rfo909/CFT/doc/Reference.md

-# ---- Searching - Grep
+# ---- Searching

 ## Global function Grep()

 CFT has a global function Grep() which creates a Grep object.
 It in turn has member functions for adding search criteria, as string or regex.

-Mostly we don't use the Grep object directly.
-Instead it is used in script code, particularly the
+Mostly we don't use the Grep object directly, as it is intended for use in code.
-@S shortcut to perform ad-hoc search of all files under current directory (recursive), and the @P (Projects) shortcut, which uses Grep to look through files of multiple types across multiple directories, for different projects.

 ## As shell command